Toby Foyeh: Tours

 There have also been tours and performances in Nigeria, and London, England.
+The band has performed at many Performing Arts Centers including Kennedy Center and Cerritos Center Cerritos Ca plus many US and UK Universities.

 Family

 Foyeh has 14 brothers and two sisters who live variously in the US, the UK and Nigeria.

 One of his younger brothers is Abimbola Olowofoyeku, a professor of Law at Brunel University London.
 His youngest sister is Hollywood actress Folake Olowofoyeku.

 Foyeh's nephew Kwame Jackson was the runner-up in NBC's 2004 The Apprentice, hosted by Donald Trump.
+His nephew Toluwalakin Olowofoyeku was one of the three on Kugali team that created a Nigerian animated mini-series Iwájú for Disney+, released in February 2024.